Deepak T. Nair: Early life and education

-His parents are from the southern state of Kerala, and he was born in Pune in the western state of Maharashtra on 25 October 1973.
-Deepak Nair attended the Jai Hind High School (Pimpri) and later went to the St. Vincent's Junior College (Pune).
+Deepak parents are from the southern state of Kerala, and was born in Pune in the western state of Maharashtra on 25 October 1973.
+Nair attended the Jai Hind High School (Pimpri) and later went to the St. Vincent's Junior College (Pune).
 He graduated with a BSc in chemistry from Fergusson College (1994) and completed his master's in biotechnology from the Savitribai Phule Pune University (1996).
 Subsequently, he enrolled for his doctoral studies at the National Institute of Immunology, India, to secure a PhD in structural immunology in 2001.
 For his PhD, he worked under the supervision of Dr. Dinakar Mashnu Salunke.
 Later, he moved to the US to complete his post-doctoral work in Prof. Aneel K. Aggarwal's laboratory at the Mount Sinai Medical Center.

+Work

 He returned to India in 2007 to take up the position of an independent investigator at the National Centre for Biological Sciences.
 He worked in NCBS as Reader-F (2007–2013) and associate professor (2013–2014).
 In July 2014, he joined the Regional Centre for Biotechnology as an associate professor and was promoted to professor in July 2019.